CONDITIONS OF SALE

 2.3 The total entry fee for each event is as advertised on the website.
 Players will submit the total entry fee with their registration form.

 2.4 Entries without a Golflink number must be supported by a printed handicap record endorsed by an official of the player’s home club.

 2.5 Nominations are accepted at face value, on the basis that the information contained therein is correct, and up to date.
 Should this subsequently be proven not to be the case, GA reserves the right to deem any competitor ineligible – at any time prior to or during the Championship.

 2.6 Players must comply with the Golf Australia Gender Policy.
 The policy can be viewed here.

 Competitors in the Championship must register 30 minutes prior to their tee time on day 1 of an event.

 The Rules of Golf as adopted by the R&A Rules Limited will apply together with the Golf Australia Hard Card and supplementary Local Rules as are approved by the Championship Committee.

 During practice or during the Championship a player shall not place on the course or cause to be placed on the course, any artificial marker or other device designed to indicate course measurements.
 A player in breach of this condition shall be disqualified.

 6. Draw And Starting Times

-A draw for each day’s play will be published on the OQM website.
+A draw for each day’s play will be made available to players electronically and at the venue.
 Players shall start at the time and in the order arranged by the Championship Committee.
 Rule 5-3 provides “The Player shall start at the time laid down by the Committee”.
-The penalty for breach of Rule 5-3a is disqualification.
-However it is a condition of this Championship that, in the absence of circumstances which warrant waiving the penalty of disqualification as provided in Rule 5-3a, if the player arrives at his starting point, ready to play, within five minutes of his starting time, the penalty for failure to start on time is two strokes at the first hole, instead of disqualification.
+The penalty for breach of Rule 5-3a is a disqualification.
+However, it is a condition of this Championship that, in the absence of circumstances that warrant waiving the penalty of disqualification as provided in Rule 5-3a, if the player arrives at his starting point, ready to play, within five minutes of his starting time, the penalty for failure to start on time is two strokes at the first hole, instead of disqualification.